plenteum/plenteum/README.md

 - `cmake ..` or `cmake -DBOOST_ROOT=<path_to_boost_install> ..` when building
   from a specific boost install.
 If you used brew to install boost, your path is most likely `/usr/local/include/boost.`
 - `make`

-If you're receiving a permission denied error running cmake .., then you need to give execute permission to the version.sh file in rocksdb by running `sudo chmod +x external/rocksdb/build_tools/version.sh`

 The binaries will be in `./src` after compilation is complete.